 Connery had established Bond’s suit as either grey or blue, with the occasional brown.
 But George Lazenby’s first suit as Bond is none of the above.
 It’s a cream linen suit, appropriate for a warm resort in Portugal.
 Lazenby’s Bond is introduced with a more fashionable and rakish suit, with a more suppressed waist, a shorter jacket length, a more rounded front skirt opening, slanted pockets, deeper double vents and flat-front trousers.

 The jacket has a 2-button front and swelled edges.
 The sleeves have the then fashionable touch of only one button.
 The buttonholes are sewn with a darker, contrasting thread.
 The narrow-cut trousers have a plain bottom and no break.
-Bond wears a pink shirt with a moderate spread collar and button cuffs.
+Bond wears a pink shirt with a moderate spread collar that has a quarter-inch tie space and rounded single-button cuffs.
 His navy knit tie is a familiar piece that Connery wore occasionally in his Bond films.
 Bond’s shoes are cream slip-ons with a monk strap.
 Though they have a strap and buckle, the shoes have the lower vamp and quarters of a slip-on shoe.